Callgent/callgent-docs/blog/2024-05-08-the-spark-behind-callgent/index.md

 - k8s exceptions are seamlessly integrated into our ticket processing platform
 - External customers experience no differences, as they're approached via Zendesk

-Now, we're in the exciting phase of developing Botlet.IO as an open-source product.
+Now, we're in the exciting phase of developing Callgent as an open-source product.

-We warmly invite you to [try it out](https://docs.botlet.io/docs/intro), [share your thoughts](https://botlet.canny.io), or even [contribute](http://github.com/Botlet-IO/botlet-api).
+We warmly invite you to [try it out](https://docs.callgent.com/docs/intro), [share your thoughts](https://callgent.canny.io), or even [contribute](http://github.com/Callgent/callgent-api).